TeamDev-IP/JxBrowser-QuickStart/Gradle/Console/README.md

-# JxBrowser in SWT Gradle Project
+# JxBrowser in Console Gradle Project

-This example demonstrates how to configure a Gradle project with JxBrowser to embed an SWT `BrowserView` widget into an SWT desktop application to display web pages.
+This example demonstrates how to configure a Gradle project with JxBrowser to use it in a console application.

 ## Prerequisites